Little to no benefit from C based HLS

 As briefly mentioned, in this context the median calculation is used in an image processing median filter.
 The filter is used to remove noise.
 In the next post the rest of the filter will be implemented.

-The complete median (mm_median) is available in a github repo with other examples from the EELive presentation.
+The complete median (mm_median) is available in a github repo with other examples from the EELive (Embedded Systems Conference) presentation.
+The code snippets and test are available in a gist.
 In the next post the rest of the the median filter implementation will be covered.